Department of Veterans Affairs

 Department of Veterans Affairs - Lubbock, TX

 Department Of Veterans Affairs is an addiction treatment center located at 6104 Avenue Q South Drive in the 79412 zip code in Lubbock, TX.
 It is operated by the U. S. Department of Veterans Affairs.
-Department Of Veterans Affairs provides administers naltrexone, buprenorphine detox and relapse prevention from naltrexone.
-Some of the treatment approaches used by Department Of Veterans Affairs include relapse prevention, cognitive behavioral therapy and 12 step rehabilitation.
-Department Of Veterans Affairs also specializes in detox services and offers residential benzodiazepines detox, inpatient cocaine detoxification and in-patient methamphetamines detoxification.
-Department Of Veterans Affairs provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient detox services and regular outpatient treatment.
-It also provides residential addiction treatment, inpatient detox and inpatient treatment for drug or alcohol addiction and mental health diagnosis.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder.
+Department Of Veterans Affairs provides buprenorphine maintenance, naltrexone administration and buprenorphine detoxification.
+Some of the treatment approaches used by Department Of Veterans Affairs include anger management, counseling for trauma victims and cognitive behavioral therapy.
+Department Of Veterans Affairs also specializes in detox services and offers inpatient alcohol detox, inpatient opioid detox and cocaine detox.
+Department Of Veterans Affairs provides outpatient detox services, outpatient methadone/buprenorphine/naltrexone treatment and outpatient rehab.
+It also provides residential addiction treatment, inpatient detox services and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes general addiction disorder treatment.

 Address: 6104 Avenue Q South Drive, Lubbock, TX 79412